jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- update current time base on if it is visible or not
 - create event button on planner for accessibility
-- react memo planner components?
 - create banner that disappears if fails to create event (e.g., event.start is undefined)
   - don't run event component

 Features

 - Event validation
+- update current time base on if it is visible or not
 - Create event from calendar to plot on planner
 - Add all day events to planner top
 - Edit events on click